Cancel anytime

 Leadership and Structure

-Robert M. Blue is the current Chairman, President and Chief Executive Officer.
-The company has a board of directors and operates through various business segments.
+Robert M. Blue serves as Chairman, President, and Chief Executive Officer.
+The company operates with a hierarchical structure, with various senior vice presidents overseeing different business units.

 Top Products and Market Share